matt-negrin/defunct.github.io/content/hello-world_20170228.md

 ###**hi there**
-Welcome to my data blog.
 For a long time I have wanted to document some of my side projects and learnings.
 After years of procrastination, I've finally begun.
 Welcome!

 To kick things off, I thought it would be fun to reflect on the first data project I ever worked on.
 Being a bit introspective, my data science career track genuinely began (unknowingly) in an econometrics class in college.
 However, I did not formally begin learning about what data science was as a practice was until well after.
 In early 2014, I began working on data projects, not only as a means of self-learning, but also because I was fascinated by solving historically abstract problems with interesting data sets (this seemed to tie closely to why I enjoyed econometrics in college... <a href="https://media.giphy.com/media/yODVOeMxWBwBO/giphy.gif" target="_blank">nerd alert</a>).